 Docosahexaenoic acid (DHA), a component of the omega-3 fatty acids found in fish oil and algae, can literally get inside cardiac cells and calm the heart or decrease arrhythmia potential.
 This is probably why DHA, if taken regularly, helps prevent sudden cardiac death.
 The benefits of DHA also assist in bringing down blood pressure; 300–800 mg/day of DHA will cause mild blood pressure lowering in most people.

-I recommend getting DHA in a pure, noncontaminated fish oil that contains EPA (eicosapentaenoic acid), too.
+I recommend getting DHA in a pure, noncontaminated fish or squid oil that contains EPA (eicosapentaenoic acid), too.

 You Need Many Sources of Essential Fatty Acids